Best Guide to Carvoeiro, Porches & Ferragudo, Algarve

 What to see

 Carvoeiro Lighthouse: The Farol da Alfazina stands 25m high just east of the town, on the cape of Carvoeiro.
 The scenery is breath-taking and the views are spectacular.
-Great for walks along the trails.
+Great for walks along the trails, part of the Seven Hanging Valleys walk - find out more about this walk.

-Fort and Shrine of Our Lady of the Incarnation (Nossa Senhora da Encarnação): You can’t miss the chapel and the remains of the fort on the cliff above Carvoeiro town.
+Fort and Shrine of Our Lady of the Incarnation (Nossa Senhora da Encarnação: You can't miss the chapel and the remains of the fort on the cliff above Carvoeiro town.
 The Fort dates back to the 17th century.
-The chapel, which houses the shrine of Nossa Senhora da Encarnação was completely destroyed by the great ‘quake’ in 1755, but was restored in 1942.
-In the light of the moon, it’s a very romantic spot!
+The chapel, which houses the shrine of Nossa Senhora da Encarnação was completely destroyed by the great earthquake in 1755, but was restored in 1942.
+In the light of the moon, it's a very romantic spot.
+The adjacent children's playground has the most amazing seaviews.

-Ferragudo Castle (Fort of São João de Arade): Situated between Praia da Angrinha (the fisherman’s beach) and the main tourist beach, Praia Grande, this intriguing fort was built in the 15th century and overlooks the river estuary.
-It’s privately owned, so you can’t look inside, but it’s worth seeing from the outside.
+Ferragudo Castle (Fort of São João de Arade): Situated between Praia da Angrinha (the fisherman's beach) and the main tourist beach, Praia Grande, this intriguing fort was built in the 15th century and overlooks the river estuary.
+It's privately owned, so you can't look inside, but it'ss worth seeing from the outside.

 Where to eat

-Carvoeiro town is small and quaint, but there’s no shortage of bars and restaurant serving a variety of local and international dishes – from Michelin star to Peruvian cuisine, pizzas and local pastries.
+Carvoeiro town is small and quaint, but there's no shortage of bars and restaurants serving a variety of local and international dishes, from Michelin star and Portuguese flavours, pizzas and local pastries.
 Here are a few suggestions.

 Michelin star restaurants: